azhx/blagoblag/content/drafts/surviving-struts-cve.rst

 your first thought after hearing about the Equifax breach was "oh my god, how incompetent do you have to be to get owned like that?"
 Don't worry, I had the same reaction.
-After a few days of introspection and reviewing the evidence, I've come to the conclusion that Equifax made one uncommon mistake: not upgrading Struts immediately after a remote-code-execution vulnerability was disclosed in it; everything else about the situation was exceptionally common.
+After a few days of introspection and reviewing the evidence, I've come to the conclusion that Equifax made one uncommonly disasterous
+mistake: not upgrading Struts immediately after a remote-code-execution vulnerability was disclosed in it; everything else about the situation was exceptionally common.
 My best bet is 497 of the Fortune 500 couldn't survive that mistake either.
 "Just upgrade" is both valuable advice, and not particularly interesting to explore.
 What if we wanted to design a system that could withstand this mistake?

 Or better yet, what if we wanted to survive *unknown mistakes*?
 Equifax screwed up huge because there was a known RCE and they didn't patch, however for many